chriswrightdesign/websites-for-non-jerks/README.md

 - Have you trapped visitors in iframe purgatory on tap gesture devices?
 [Responsive iframe](http://npr.github.io/responsiveiframe/)
 - Have you trapped visitors in infinite scrolling hell?
 [Why infinite scrolling sucks](http://frontand.de/why-infinite-scrolling-sucks/)
 - If you use pagination, do you allow users to view all?
 [Users' pagination preferences and 'View all'](http://www.nngroup.com/articles/item-list-view-all/)
+- How have you determined what browsers and devices you've optimized for and what browsers and devices you simply support?
+[Support Vs. Optimization](http://bradfrostweb.com/blog/mobile/support-vs-optimization/)

 ##4.
 Forms and Form controls